Hyperhidrosis (Excessive Sweating)

 In line with TGA guidelines, we are not able to advertise the price of excessive sweating treatment.
 Upon consultation, our practitioners will be able to discuss pricing based on your individualised treatment plan.

-Are you looking to save on Hyperhydrosis and other popular Youth Lab treatments?
 Explore our Youth Lab Direct Premium+ Membership today!